top of page

 • browns quickly

 Like erythritol, allulose is less sweet than table sugar.
-But when blended with monk fruit its sweetness increases and it becomes a 1:1 sugar replacement—what a convenience!
+But when blended with monk fruit, its sweetness increases and it becomes a 1:1 sugar replacement—what a convenience!

 MONK FRUIT BLEND

-With Glucose or Maltodextrin
+With Maltodextrin or Glucose

 The bulking sweeteners used in the monk fruit products below are carbohydrates like glucose and maltodextrin, which often raise common questions: